Invariants of hyperbolic 3-manifolds in relative group homology: Introduction

 Our construction also works in the general context of $(G,H)$--representations of tame $n$--manifolds considered in \cite{Zickert:VCSIR}.
-In Section~\ref{sec:G.H.rep} we prove that any $G$--representation mapping boundary curves to conjugates of a fixed subgroup $H$ gives a well-defined class in the Hochschild relative homology group $H_n([G:H];\Z)$.
-In this general context the Hochschild and Takasu relative homology groups do not necessarily coincide, the class in $H_n(G,H;\Z)$ constructed by Zickert in \cite[\S5]{Zickert:VCSIR} depends of a choice of decoration and different classes given by different choices are all mapped to the class in $H_n([G:H];\Z)$ by a canonical homomorphism $H_n(G,H;\Z)\to H_n([G:H];\Z)$.
-So in this general context it is more appropriate to use Hochschild relative group homology than Takasu relative group homology because we obtain classes independent of choice.
+In Section~\ref{sec:G.H.rep} we prove that a $G$--representation mapping peripheral subgroups to conjugates of a fixed subgroup $H$ gives a well-defined class in the Adamson relative homology group $H_n([G:H];\Z)$.
+Since in general Adamson and Takasu relative homology groups do not necessarily coincide, the class in $H_n(G,H;\Z)$ constructed by Zickert in \cite[\S5]{Zickert:VCSIR} depends of a choice of decoration and different classes given by different choices are all mapped to the class in $H_n([G:H];\Z)$ by a canonical homomorphism $H_n(G,H;\Z)\to H_n([G:H];\Z)$.
+So in general it is more appropriate to use Adamson relative group homology than Takasu relative group homology because we obtain classes independent of choice.